Interested in buying an Electric Scooter but don’t know where to start?

-To go up a hill with ease, a scooter needs to have adequate tyres, that are of a proper grip and size.
-If your tyres are bald or cheap, they will not be able to climb hills and will make your ride less enjoyable.
+To go up a hill with ease, a scooter needs to have adequate tires, that are of a proper grip and size.
+If your tires are bald or cheap, they will not be able to climb hills and will make your ride less enjoyable.

-Your scooter tyres should be 21.59 cm at minimum and grooved for climbing up a hill.
-Having smaller tyres puts undue stress on the motor.
+Your scooter tires should be 21.59 cm at minimum and grooved for climbing up a hill.
+Having smaller tires puts undue stress on the motor.

 For those of you living in hilly areas, go for a motor that has 400 watts or above, as these will have powerful batteries and motors with high-torque that will get the job done.